qoolixiloop/qool-jekyll-loop/README.md

     $ bundle install

-installs the gems and creates Gemfile.lock which locks the current gem versions for a future bundle install.
+> Installs the gems and creates Gemfile.lock which locks the current gem versions for a future bundle install.

 To see the installation path.

     $ bundle info jekyll
      Installed at: /home/benzro/.rbenv/versions/2.6.0/lib/ruby/gems/2.6.0

 Update:
-If you ever want to update your gem versions you can run
+If you ever want to update your gem versions you can run.

     $ bundle update